kstenerud/dogma/v1/dogma_v1.md

 #### String Literals

 A string literal can be thought of as syntactic sugar for a series of specific [codepoints](#codepoints), [concatenated](#concatenation) together.
-String literals are placed between single or double quotes, same as for single codepoint literals.
+String literals are placed between single or double quotes (the same as for single codepoint literals).

 ```dogma
 string_literal = '"' & maybe_escaped(printable_ws ! '"'){2~} & '"'